‘Not worth my life’: Ugandans vote in tense election

 Wine, whose real name is Kyagulanyi Ssentamu, has seen many associates jailed or go into hiding as security forces crack down on opposition supporters they fear could mount a street uprising leading to regime change.
 Wine insists he is running a nonviolent campaign.

 Wine, of the National Unity Platform party, has said he does not believe the election is free and fair.
 He has urged supporters to linger near polling stations to protect their votes.
-But the electoral commission, which the opposition sees as weak, has said all voters must return home after casting ballots.
+But the electoral commission, which the opposition sees as weak, has said voters must return home after casting ballots.

 “This election has already been rigged,” another opposition candidate, Patrick Oboi Amuriat, told local broadcaster NTV as polls opened, adding that “we will not accept the outcome of this election.”